VirtualityForSafety/UnityWindowsTTS/README.md

 # UnityWindowsTTS
 Text-To-Speech for Unity + Windows.
-We thank Chad Weisshaar for allowing to share this source code.
+We thank to [Chad Weisshaar](https://chadweisshaar.com/blog/) for allowing to share this source code.
 This source code was originally from [here](https://chadweisshaar.com/blog/2015/07/02/microsoft-speech-for-unity/).